Raccoon Vs. Skyscraper: The Summer Blockbuster You Never Knew You Needed

 By Tuesday afternoon, the raccoon had climbed more than 20 stories outside the building of UBS bank — and had drawn a following so intensely invested in its journey, local media were even live-streaming the dramatic "RACCOON WATCH."

 Naturally the MPR newsroom, which has had a front-row seat to the drama, has mobilized to cover the epic — better known now as the tale of the #mprraccoon.
-MPR's Tim Nelson notes the hashtag hit the trending list for Twitter users in the Twin Cities.
+The hashtag hit Twitter's trending list by Tuesday evening.

 Hang in there, trash panda! #mprraccoon pic.twitter.com/C8sbtLO0te— Johnny Vince Evans (@TheJohnnyVince) June 12, 2018

 And boy, have onlookers — both on Twitter and on the street — struggled to cope with the frightening scene.
 Some grappled with their feelings in art.
-Even the raccoon itself weighed in with its very understandable regrets, though it remains unclear how the animal tweeted without opposable thumbs — or where, exactly, it's keeping its phone during the climb.
+James Gunn, director of Guardians of the Galaxy and its sequel, which star their own kind of raccoon hero, offered "a thousand bucks to the non political charity of choice to anyone who saves this raccoon."

 Me: Hey, I need a refill on my anxiety meds.— Alex (@alleycat2007) June 12, 2018